jlwalker-dev/JAXBaseV1/README.md

 * Most of the web classes have been designed and more effor will be put into them in the first quarter of 2026
 <br>

-Check Project Updates for more information
+Check the WIKI (Project Updates) for more information